How to master your instrument: expert tips

 What does it mean to master your instrument?

 To some, mastering their instrument means being able to improvise and create any melody from the top of their head.
 To another, it could mean passing a grade assessment of the highest level.
-So, to begin mastering your instrument you should ask yourself this: what do I want to achieve with my instrument?
+So, to begin mastering your instrument, you should ask yourself this: what do I want to achieve with my instrument?

 expert tips master your instrument

-Once you’ve gotten your broader goal, you can start assessing and aiming for smaller goals that can help you get where you want to be.
+Once you’ve got your broader goal, you can start assessing and aiming for smaller goals that can help you get where you want to be.
 For example, a complete beginner could make it their ultimate goal to be able to play songs after just listening to them.
 They would then set smaller goals in between to achieve that.
 Starting off with learning the correct posture, then moving on to learning how to play some notes, and then some harder notes.
 They could then progress to working on ear training and learning some music theory.
 The list goes on!

-Looking at your goals as less of an endpoint, and a means to achieve something greater will be both motivating and satisfying as you progress.
+Looking at your goals as less of an endpoint, and a means to achieve something greater, will be both motivating and satisfying as you progress.

 How can you master your instrument?